Form preview

 • Individuals seeking tax liability resolution

-• Tax consultants assisting with offers
+• Tax professionals assisting clients with OIC processes

 Comprehensive Guide to NC OIC-101